citcheese/SqlParserPlus/README.md

 Post Processing
 -------------
 Added ability to "clean" the resulting CSV files to get rid of useless fields as well as to normalize certain fields.
 For instance if it identifies date in 5 digit format it will convert to proper date.
 Or if sees IP address as integer or hex, will convert to IP address in format XXX.XX.XX.X.
-Added bunch of names and conditions for columns that are usually useless, but feel free to change the conditions/columns as you like.
-Or don't use it.
+Add column headers you want to get rid of at top of the script or keep blank.
+Clean function will also remove duplicate rows and remove columns that are empty.

 Installation and Requirements
 -------------